Most people don’t wake up and say, “I’m emotionally unavailable.”

 What Does It Really Mean to Be Emotionally Unavailable?

+At its core, being emotionally unavailable means struggling to access, express, or share your emotional world, especially when connection requires vulnerability.
 It’s not about being strong or private.
 It’s about emotional distance, even with people you love.

-- shut down during emotional moments
+- Shut down during emotional moments

-- avoid deep conversations
+- Avoid deep conversations

-- fear of being truly known
+- Fear of being truly known

-- stay guarded to protect themselves
+- Stay guarded to protect themselves

-- feel uncomfortable with vulnerability
+- Feel uncomfortable with vulnerability

-- prefer control over closeness
+- Prefer control over closeness

 This isn’t a character flaw; it’s often a survival response.